 “What you looking at?”
 Rahal turned to look behind again while I rubbed my aching eyes.

-The staring man was gone when I opened them.
+The staring man was gone when I looked again.
 How’d he taken off so fast?
 Could he be camp police?
 Why would they be watching me?
 Was it because they’d found out about my illegally-modded dream stone?

 “N-Nothing,” I said.